Ynn/selfstar/for-beginners/basic-follow-me.md

 <article markdown="1">

 # Quick Start : Writing a Basic Light Follow Me
-In this introduction we will create a basic light follow me with ICASA.
+In this introduction we will create a basic light follow me with iCASA.

 This tutorial assumes that you have basic knowledge on OSGi, Felix and iPOJO.
-You can read the [getting started section](/article/for-beginners/getting-started) for a refresher.
+You can read the [getting started section](/article/for-beginners/getting-started) for an introduction to these topics.

 ## What is a Follow Me ?

 A Follow Me is a context-aware application that adapts its behaviour to the movement of a person to trigger a particular action (switch on/off the light, switch on/off a speaker, ...).
-Here the goal is to make the light follows the users.
+Here the goal is to make the light follow the users.

 <img src="img/basic-follow-me/light_follow_me.png" width = "60%"/>